MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-microsoft-entra-health.md

 - User sign-in requests that require a compliant device through a Conditional Access policy.
 - User sign-in requests to applications using SAML authentication.

 The data associated with each of these scenarios is aggregated into a view that's specific to that scenario.
 If you're only interested in sign-ins from compliant devices, you can dive into that scenario without noise from other sign-in activities.
+Each scenario detail page provides trends and totals for that scenario for the last 30 days.
+You can set the date range to 24 hours, 7 days, or 1 month.

 For detailed information on each scenario, see the following articles: